 In our Homeless Shelter, we are working to provide activities for residents due to their isolation.
 Any donation of games with plastic pieces, coloring books, crayons, family friendly movies would be appreciated.

-The Salvation Army is pleased to continue offering additional resources to directly serve our community during the global coronavirus pandemic.
-Thanks to the Wichita Community Foundation, we can expand our support to more of the population in need.
+The Salvation Army was pleased to offer additional resources to directly serve our community during the global coronavirus pandemic.
+Thanks to the Wichita Community Foundation, we expanded our support to more of the population in need.
 “We have the systems in place to help Sedgwick County citizens and hope others will feel inclined to do the same, “explained WCF President and CEO Shelly Prichard, from their Friday announcement.
 “This is a chance to leverage our resources to help more people in the community during such an unprecedented time.”

-WCF will manage financial contributions from the community and The Salvation Army’s Emergency Assistance Team will screen applicants and make payments directly to utility companies.
-Individuals residing in Sedgwick County whose employment status has been impacted by the COFID-19 virus are eligible for this program.
+WCF managed financial contributions from the community and The Salvation Army’s Emergency Assistance Team screened applicants to make payments directly to utility companies.
+Individuals residing in Sedgwick County whose employment status had been impacted by the COFID-19 virus were eligible for this program.
 From the WCF announcement, Wichita Salvation Army City Commander, Major Jim Curl stated, “The Salvation Army is honored to partner with WCF to stand together to provide utility assistance to families in need in Sedgwick County.

 The Salvation Army is committed to continue serving those in need throughout our community.
 Wichita City Commander, Major James Curl shares, “The Salvation Army is here to serve the people that need us.
 We want the community to know we will maintain our services and taking precautions as needed”.